-Auditor regulation supports the quality, expertise and integrity of audits done by FMC reporting entities.
+Auditor regulation supports the quality and integrity of audits of FMC reporting entities.
 By maintaining high auditing standards we aim to:

-- Increase investors' confidence in the quality of the audited financial statements of FMC reporting entities. - Give wider recognition to the professional status of New Zealand auditors in overseas jurisdictions.
+- increase investors' confidence in the quality of the audited financial statements of FMC reporting entities - give wider recognition to the professional status of New Zealand auditors in overseas jurisdictions.